 Award-winning designer, Akvile Cenkyte established the 'A Jewel' brand in 2015.
-Using traditional fine jewelry making techniques, Akvile designs distinctive jewelry inspired by industrialism, city life, urban movements, and music.
+Using traditional fine jewellery making techniques, Akvile designs distinctive jewellery inspired by industrialism, city life, urban movements, and music.
 If you like interesting yet minimal accessories that are made completely by hand, then you will love this collection.
 We chat with Akvile about her inspiration, how she crafts her pieces and why she would love to travel to Sri Lanka.

 How did your brand start?